-By nature, motivation is a topic that matters for each and everyone sooner or later in life.
+By nature and in today’s time, motivation is a topic that matters for each and everyone at one point in life.

 Whether it may be the motivation to go to the gym, study for university or to pursue any other kind of goal, motivation is the one key to start.

 Let’s take me writing this article, for instance.